Some notes on the foundation and history of the AIMC open

 AIMC continues to host a Congress every two years, each time in a different international location.
 The Congress includes several days of activities, including presentation of works by members, speakers on relevant topics, exhibition of members’ works, a General Assembly meeting, as well as much informal networking, exploration of the cultural offerings of the locality, and fun!

-Stay tuned on our website -page: AIMC Congresses- and newsletter for updates on the 2018 congress.
+Stay tuned on our website -page: AIMC Congresses- and newsletter for updates on the 2024 congress, which will be held at Monreale, Sicily, Italy.

 Harriet Backer photo archive. open